Mellon Foundation Native American Scholars Initiative (NASI) Postdoctoral Fellowship

 These funding opportunities are supported by the Mellon Foundation Native American Scholars Initiative (NASI).
 Fellows will be associated with the APS’s Center for Native American and Indigenous Research (CNAIR), which aims to promote greater collaboration between scholars, archives, and Indigenous communities.

-A stipend will be awarded to the successful applicant, who will also have desk space at the American Philosophical Society.
-Terms of the stipend will depend upon the status and needs of the recipient, but will be in the $45-60K range depending on health insurance requirements and other factors.
-In addition, the postdoctoral fellow will receive $5,000 in travel funds for outside research, fieldwork, and/or travel.
+A stipend of $50,000 for nine months will be awarded to the successful applicant, who will also have desk space at the American Philosophical Society.
+In addition, the postdoctoral fellow will receive $5,000 in travel funds for outside research, fieldwork, and/or travel, $750 relocation cost, and will receive $20,000 to offset health insurance costs.
 Fellows will also partake in the intellectual life of the Society and have opportunities to receive professional development, including works-in-progress seminars, a manuscript workshop, career mentoring, and conference participation.

 This fellowship is open to those who are not U.S. citizens or residents, but it does not provide visa sponsorship.
 Applicants must have a terminal graduate degree by the beginning of the fellowship term.

-- An introductory cover letter that discusses their past work and proposed work to be completed on the fellowship
+• An introductory cover letter (no more than 2 pages) that discusses their past work and proposed work to be completed on the fellowship,

-- Three letters of recommendation that offer support of the proposed project and speak to the credentials of the applicant
+• Two letters of recommendation that offer support of the proposed project and speak to the credentials of the applicant,

 Current and Past Recipients